lxgr-linux/buildaur/README.md

 The config file for buildaur is ' /etc/buildaur/buildaur.conf'.
 It can be used to set variables which apeare in buildaur, like 'ask', 'pgp' and 'buildchroot'.
 It can also contain code that should be integrated into buildaur.

+Available varaibles are:<br>
+editor : Text-editor that will be used to edit the PKGBUILD.
+Default is 'nano'<br>
+showPKGBUILD : Print out PKGBUILD before asking to edit it.
+Default is '1'<br>
+sudoreset : Reset sudo before running PKGBUILD.
+Default is '1'.
+This may cause typing in your password more often, but is also more secure.<br>

 # Blacklist

 The blacklist stored in /usr/share/buildaur/blacklist contains packagenames which are excluded at updates.